DavidPesta/my-boilerplate-for-phaser-typescript-vscode/Tips-And-Gotchas/README.md

 * for loops: Use "of" to traverse array elements.
 Use "in" to traverse object properties, but note that the temp variable is the key and not the value.

+* When a Sprite belongs to a Group, its update method does not fire, probably to save resources.
+Rather, the update method on the group needs to be used.
+Use this.forEachExists, for example, inside of the group's update method.